 At PATH, we’re advancing the next generation of pneumococcal vaccines to broaden protection against pneumonia—and to ensure accessibility for even the poorest children.
 One of these candidates, which we’ve developed in partnership with Boston Children’s Hospital, is an inactivated whole cell vaccine designed to generate immunity across virtually all pneumococcal strains.
 Moreover, it’s simple to manufacture, which translates to low overall costs.

 Early-stage clinical evaluation in adults in the United States has already shown the whole cell vaccine to be safe and to elicit immune responses thought to be protective.
 Next, we’re planning to test the vaccine in adults and then children in a low-resource country.
 If the vaccine is eventually licensed, its affordability and broad coverage could make it a versatile option virtually anywhere in the world.

 Pneumonia has killed with impunity for most of human history.
 But we’ve become smarter about how to fight it—especially through the use of vaccines.
 Adding a weapon like this new vaccine candidate to the arsenal could help us more quickly make widespread childhood pneumonia deaths a thing of the past, and help end pneumonia’s reign as the top childhood killer.

-- Mark Alderson is the director of the pneumococcal vaccine and the polyvalent meningococcal vaccine projects in the Vaccine Development Program at PATH.
+- Mark Alderson is the director of the pneumococcal vaccine and the polyvalent meningococcal vaccine projects in the Center for Vaccine Innovation and Access at PATH.